-For activation, the thymic-derived lymphocytes were cultured in DMEM-H with 10% FBS containing 5 $\mu$ g/mL of PHA and 10 $\mu$ g/mL of ConA for 24 hours, washed three times with serum-free DMEM-H, and cultured in serum-free DMEM-H for another 48 hours.
-The medium from the final wash was collected, filtered through a 0.22 $\mu$ m filter, and used as the control medium.
-After 48 hours, the culture medium was collected, filtered, and used as conditioned medium.
+For activation, the thymic-derived lymphocytes were cultured in DMEM-H with 10% FBS containing 5 μ g/mL of PHA and 10 μ g/mL of ConA for 24 hours, washed three times with serum-free DMEM-H, and cultured in serum-free DMEM-H for another 48 hours.
+The medium from the final wash was collected, filtered through a 0.22 μ m filter, and used as the control medium.